 Family meals are said to be the best asset in maintaining a healthy marriage and family life.
 One part of making a healthy environment for eating meals with one another, is to set the scene.
 I used to be one of those ‘“get it over with” type of people, until I started enjoying even the everyday things of life and really making an effort to make each day special and unique in and of itself.

-I started setting the table—use nice dinnerware, put on a seasonal tablecloth, displayed flowers and a candle in the center to create some intimacy.
+I started setting the table—use nice dinnerware, put on a seasonal tablecloth, display flowers and a candle in the center to create some intimacy.
 I started taking a little more time with my meals to make them delicious.
-When you really start focusing in on the current moments, you can enjoy yourself, defeat depression, decrease anxiety—there are many benefits.

 Also, when it comes to meals, cooking them together is another amazing habit of a healthy relationship.